stanfordnlp/CoreNLP/_pages/cmdline.md

 ### Common input options

-If your input files have XML tags in them, you may wish to use the `cleanxml` annotator to preprocess it.
+If your input files have XML tags in them, you may wish to add the `cleanxml` annotator to preprocess it.
+Place it immediately after `tokenize`.

 If your input is already tokenzed and one sentence per line, then you should use the flags: `-tokenize.whitespace -ssplit.eolonly`.

 Fine point: Stanford CoreNLP treats [Unicode end of line markers](https://www.unicode.org/standard/reports/tr13/tr13-5.html) (LS U+2028 and PS U+2029) as line ends, whereas conventional Unix utilities do not.
 If these characters are present and you are using CoreNLP in a Unix line-oriented processing pipeline, you may need to remap these characters to '\n' or ' ' at the start of your processing pipeline.

+You can find other input processing options in the documentation of the [tokenize](tokenize.html), [cleanxml](cleanxml.html), and [ssplit](ssplit.html) annotators.

 ### Inputting serialized files